 - There is less room for overclocking

 The ASUS TUF Gaming 3 Radeon RX 5600 XT offers pretty good performance, especially for the price point it comes in.
-Although, it underperforms a little than the top pick of ours it is better than the Nvidias 2060s cards.
+Although it underperforms a little more than the top pick of ours it is better than the Nvidia 2060s cards.

 The design of the card is a lot more toned down compared to the other ASUS Strix models.
 However, it is still extremely decent.
 The card comes in a dark color pattern of black and dark greyish stripes design on it throughout.
 It is RGB at the side of the card at the TUF logo.
 It complements the looks of the card overall very well.